-For the monk, it is impermanent, illusory, and a cause of suffering.
-The dopamine highs wear off after about 2 years and couples, missing the intensity, begin to question and doubt.
-Their expectations are often not indexed to reality.
-They receive a dopamine error response.
+For the monk, romantic love is impermanent and illusory.
+The dopamine highs wear off, and couples, missing the intensity, begin to question and doubt... or stray and cheat.
+Expectations are often not indexed to reality.
+We feel frustrated and disillusioned when we were expecting "happily ever after."
+The brain returns a dopamine error response.
 The habenula downregulates dopamine.
 At the experiential level, it feels like frustration, dissatisfaction, worry over the health of the relationship and may express as, " I don't feel like I used to;" "Is there something wrong?"
 "The magic is gone;" "Does he/she still love me?"

 This post is NOT an invitation to celibacy.
-This path sucks!
+This path is difficult!
 I can't say how long I will walk it.
-Nor is this Puritanism.
+Nor is this post advocating Puritanism.
 Sex is not an impure act.
 Loving relationships make us more human.
 In the yogic Tantras, sexual union with a lover is a path to bliss and insight.
-In the Tibetan Buddhist tradition, karmamudra is one of the 4 mudras, literally "seals," or paths to enlightenment.
-Karmamudra techniques are practiced with a lover.
+In the Tibetan Buddhist tradition, karmamudra- practiced with a lover- is one of the 4 paths to enlightenment.

-But I practice the meditative techniques of mahamudra.
+But I practice the meditative techniques of mahamudra which led me to celibacy.
 By abstaining, moreover, I use that powerful energy for the inner work that needs doing.
-It's an expression of love.
+This work is an expression of self-compassion, self-respect, and love.

 First published Oct 8, 2020; republished May 28, 2022